Philips Tele-Game series: Games

-Five games were available for the system in form of cartridges: Badminton, Pelota, Skeet Shooting, Racing and Ghostchaser.
+Five games were available for the system: Badminton, Pelota, Skeet Shooting, Racing and Ghostchaser.
 All of those games (except Badminton which was in the delivery) were sold for 25 DM or 45 Franc.
-On these cartridges isn't a program, there are just a few wires that connect electrically a few parts of the intern console hardware so that a game appears on the screen.
+On these cartridges wasn't CPU or rom based, there are just discrete logic parts that it makes a game.
+When the game is being played its shown like most systems from the 70s.